 Who’s eligible for this award?
 Friends, loved ones, dialysis social workers, nurses, nephrologists, other renal professionals, and anyone else who makes life better for a kidney patient (or patients) by providing compassionate, devoted care.

-The person who is selected as the Caregiver of the Year will be honored at our annual gala, The Hope Affair, on October 22, 2014, at Mellon Auditorium in Washington, D.C.
+Honor an amazing caregiver by nominating them for this award.
+Simply complete the nomination form below.
+The person who is selected as the Caregiver of the Year will be honored at our annual gala, The Hope Affair, on September 30, 2015, in Washington, D.C.
 The Hope Affair celebrates the people who inspire us in the fight against kidney disease.

 Learn about our past Caregiver of the Year honorees.

 When his wife Ramieka began dialysis and could no longer work, Keith took on a second job, and also took on many of the household duties, including caring for their two children.